alessandroAbati/ArtForgeriesDetection/README.md

     - WandB:

-         To setup WandB logging, you must set the WandB key as an environment variable
+         To setup WandB logging, you must set the WandB key as an environment variable.
+An invitattion link to the wandB log (INM705_Final-Results) is provided here: https://wandb.ai/citai?invited=&newUser=false

 ## Usage